harmnot/react-webpack-exchange-rates/README.md

 this React is build pure with Webpack and Babel;

-my please if you want to use this package, give it try:
+my pleasure if you want to use this package, give it try:

 ```git clone <https://github.com/harmnot/react-webpack-exchange-rates.git>```